Academic Information

 Traditional semester programs have the following course withdrawal policy:

-- If a student stops attending a course or never attends but does not officially withdraw from the course by completing a drop form and submitting it to the registrar's office, a grade of "WW" (withdrew without permission) will be noted on the transcript.
-The student will still be bound by any financial obligations s/he has assumed.
+If a student stops attending a course or never attends but does not officially withdraw from the course by completing a drop form and submitting it to the registrar's office, a grade of "WW" (withdrew without permission) will be noted on the transcript.
+The student will still be bound by any financial obligations they have assumed.

 Official Withdrawal from Whitworth University